-8.5.10 Distributing aircraft laterally and equally across the three available positions adds an additional safety margin and reduces collision risk.
+8.5.10 Distributing aircraft laterally and equally across all available positions adds an additional safety margin and reduces collision risk.
 SLOP is now a standard operating procedure for the entire NAT region and flight crews are required to adopt this procedure as is appropriate.
 In this connection, it should be noted that:

-- a) Aircraft without automatic offset programming capability must fly the centreline. - b) To achieve an equal distribution of flying the centreline or 1 NM (one nautical mile) right or 2 NM (two nautical miles) right of centerline, it is recommended that flight crews of aircraft capable of programming automatic offsets should randomly select flying centreline or an offset.
-In order to obtain lateral spacing from nearby aircraft (i.e. those immediately above and/or below), flight crews should use whatever means are available (e.g. ACAS/TCAS, communications, visual acquisition, GPWS) to determine the best flight path to fly. - c) An aircraft overtaking another aircraft should offset within the confines of this procedure, if capable, so as to create the least amount of wake turbulence for the aircraft being overtaken. - d) For wake turbulence purposes, flight crews should fly one of the three positions shown above.
-Flight crews should not offset to the left of centreline nor offset more than 2 NM right of centreline.
-Flight crews may contact other aircraft on the air-to-air channel, 123.450 MHz, as necessary; to co- ordinate the best wake turbulence mutual offset option.
+- a) Aircraft without automatic offset programming capability must fly the centreline. - b) Aircraft able to perform offsets in tenths of nautical mile should do so as it contributes to risk reduction. - c) It is recommended that flight crews of aircraft capable of programming automatic offsets should randomly select flying centreline or an offset.
+In order to obtain lateral spacing from nearby aircraft (i.e. those immediately above and/or below), flight crews should use whatever means are available (e.g. ACAS/TCAS, communications, visual acquisition, GPWS) to determine the best flight path to fly. - d) An aircraft overtaking another aircraft should offset within the confines of this procedure, if capable, so as to minimize the amount of wake turbulence for the aircraft being overtaken. - e) For wake turbulence purposes, flight crews should fly one of the offset positions.
+Flight crews may contact other aircraft on the air-to-air channel, 123.450 MHz, as necessary, to coordinate the best wake turbulence mutual offset option.
 (Note.
 It is recognized that the flight crew will use their judgement to determine the action most appropriate to any given situation and that the pilot-in-command has the final authority and responsibility for the safe operations of the aircraft.
-See also Chapter 13) As indicated below, contact with ATC is not required.
+See also Chapter 13). - f) Flight crews may apply an offset outbound at the oceanic entry point and must return to centreline prior to the oceanic exit point unless otherwise authorized by the appropriate ATS authority or directed by the appropriate ATC unit. - g) There is no ATC clearance required for this procedure and it is not necessary that ATC be advised.

-- e) Flight crews may apply an offset outbound at the oceanic entry point and must return to centreline prior to the oceanic exit point unless otherwise authorized by the appropriate ATS authority or directed by the appropriate ATC unit. - f) Aircraft transiting ATS Surveillance-controlled airspace mid-ocean should remain on their already established offset positions. - g) There is no ATC clearance required for this procedure and it is not necessary that ATC be advised. - h) Voice Position reports should be based on the waypoints of the current ATC clearance and not the offset positions. - i) Aircraft shall not apply SLOP below F285 in the Reykjavik CTA.
+- h) Voice Position reports should be based on the waypoints of the current ATC clearance and not the offset positions. - i) Aircraft shall not apply SLOP below F285 in the Reykjavik CTA and Bodo OCA.